Controlling inversion and time-reversal symmetries by subcycle pulses in the one-dimensional extended Hubbard model

 \section{Steady electric current in a photon-absorbed Mott insulator}

 Here, we demonstrate numerically that it is possible to induce the SEC in a Mott insulator if a photoexcited metallic state with $\sigma_\text{D}\neq 0$ is achieved before applying an ultrashort subcycle pulse.
-For this purpose, we first apply a multicycle photon-absorbable pump pulse with $\Omega=8$, $E_{0}=1$, and $t_\text{d}=2$ at $t_{0}=10$, and then subsequently apply a $\phi_\text{CEP}=0$ (or $\pi$) flux pulse with $\Omega=0$, $E_{0}=0.1$, and $t_\text{d}=0.2$ at $t_{0}=21$, to the initial ground state of the half-filled 1DEHM with $(U,V)=(10,3)$ prepared at $t=0$.
+For this purpose, we first apply a multicycle photon-absorbable pump pulse with $\Omega=8$, $E_{0}=1$, and $t_\text{d}=2$ at $t_{0}=10$ to the initial ground state of the half-filled 1DEHM with $(U,V)=(10,3)$ prepared at $t=0$, and then subsequently apply a $\phi_\text{CEP}=0$ (or $\pi$) flux pulse with $\Omega=0$, $E_{0}=0.1$, and $t_\text{d}=0.2$ at $t_{0}=21$.
 Without the application of the pump pulse, the flux pulse alone cannot induce net current, but only the UO, as indicated by the dotted line in Fig.~\ref{Fig_photon_absorption}.

 In contrast, when an insulator-to-metal transition is induced by the pump pulse, the center of the UO is shifted from 0 after applying the flux pulse, as shown by the black and red solid lines in Fig.~\ref{Fig_photon_absorption}.
 The center of oscillating $j(t)$ for $\phi_\text{CEP}=0$ (black solid line) is positive for $22<t<27$ and that for $\phi_\text{CEP}=\pi$ (red solid line) is negative.
-This is because the applied flux has the opposite signs for $\phi_\text{CEP}=0$ and $\pi$. $j(t)$ exhibits a more complicated structure than $j(t)$ obtained for the electron-doped systems, showing a triangle-like wave associated with current inversion [see Figs.~1(d) and 1(e) in the main text], which is not clearly observed in Fig.~\ref{Fig_photon_absorption}(b).
+This is because the applied flux has the opposite signs for $\phi_\text{CEP}=0$ and $\pi$. $j(t)$ exhibits a more complicated structure than $j(t)$ obtained for the electron-doped systems, showing a triangle-like wave associated with current inversion [see Figs.~\ref{Fig1}(d) and \ref{Fig1}(e)], which is not clearly observed in Fig.~\ref{Fig_photon_absorption}(b).
 This is due to the presence of low-energy spectral weights other than the Drude weight in the optical conductivity for the photon-absorbed Mott insulator of the half-filled 1DEHM excited by a near-infrared multicycle pulse~\cite{Lu2015, Rincon2021, Shinjo2022}.